Thai rabbits are hardy and strong

-In the 10 years I’ve lived in Thailand, I’ve owned seven rabbits — all of which have been “Thai rabbits” instead of the many imported rabbits in Thailand that a lot of Thai people seem to prefer to buy nowadays.
+In the 10 years I have lived in Thailand, I have owned seven rabbits — all of which have been “Thai rabbits” instead of the many imported rabbits in Thailand that a lot of Thai people seem to prefer to buy nowadays.

 In fact, every time I’ve been looking for a new rabbit, I’ve always chosen to get a new Thai rabbit as, in my experience, they seem to be hardier than imported rabbits and, in many cases, have less health issues and live a lot longer.